ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileAero.rst

 IMissileAero
 ============

-.. py:class:: IMissileAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileAero

    object

    Interface used to access the aerodynamics options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileAero

 Overview
 --------